Mastercard/carbon-calculator-reference-app/README.md

 Fetches historical transactions and their footprints for a registered payment card.

 6. **View Aggregate Carbon Impact**
-Fetches carbon score for registered payment card/s and aggregates the same on daily, weekly, monthly and yearly basis.
+Fetches carbon score for registered payment cards and aggregates the same on daily, weekly, monthly, and yearly basis.

 7. **Get Service Provider**
 Fetches service provider details.